Subham07/Rocchio-Algorithm-Implementation-for-Relevance-feedback-in-Information-Retrieval/README.md

 Documents are of the form of XML File and we just extract text with the <TEXT> </TEXT> tags

 ## Pre-Processing
-Document and Query Tokens have been Extracted in PreProcessing.ipynb file and stored in different csv files
+Document and Query Tokens have been Extracted in **PreProcessing.ipynb** file and stored in different csv files

+## Algorithm Implementation Approches:
+  1.